sqlite/sqlite/autosetup/README.md

   (described below).

 - **`sqlite-add-feature-flag ?-shell?
 FLAG...`**\
-  Adds the given feature flag to the CFLAGS which are specific to building the library.
+  Adds the given feature flag to the CFLAGS which are specific to building libsqlite3.
 It's intended to be passed one or more `-DSQLITE_ENABLE_...`, or similar, flags.
 If the `-shell` flag is used then it also passes its arguments to `sqlite-add-shell-opt`.
 This is a no-op if `FLAG` is not provided or is empty.

 - **`sqlite-add-shell-opt FLAG...`**\
-  The shell-specific counterpart of `sqlite-add-feature-flag`.
+  The shell-specific counterpart of `sqlite-add-feature-flag` which only adds the given flag(s) to the CLI-shell-specific CFLAGS.

 - **`user-notice msg`**\
   Queues `$msg` to be sent to stderr, but does not emit it until